vuustrdr/Card-Game-App/README.md

 # Card-Game-App
-App development assignment with modifications
+App development assignment with modifications.

+Implementation of a simple iOS memory game in swift.